skienzmatishun/rippreport/content/p/war/index.md

 PLEASE share this message any way possible.

-A VETERANS RALLY WILL BE HELD IN MONTGOMERY FEB> 23rd @ 11:30
+A VETERANS RALLY WILL BE HELD IN MONTGOMERY FEB 25rd @ 11:30

 <b>WE NEED THOUSANDS TO SHOW UP : JAM THE CAPITOL-- FREEZE TRAFFIC AND SEND A MESSAGE TO GOAT HILL THAT THEIR JOBS ARE AT STAKE</b>